2140data/react-btcpay-paybutton/README.md

 - **Use With**: `currencyOptions`
 - **Required**: No (Optional)
 - **Description**: Determines the default currency used for payments.
 This is the currency in which the payment amount will be displayed.
 - **Default**: 'SATS'.
-Other options like 'BTC', 'USD' can be added and must be included in `currencyOptions`.

-:warning: **IMPORTANT** :warning:
-If you change the default currency, you must set a 'Preferred Price Source' in BTCPay Server under Store Settings > Rates.
-[See the BTCPay documentation](https://docs.btcpayserver.org/FAQ/Stores/#how-to-change-the-exchange-rate-provider-for-invoices)
+'BTC' can be toggled instead to denominate in Bitcoin.

 <a id="details-currency-options"></a>